 Select the stress profile and click "Save".
 Set Stress Level in bulk

-Scheduling Past an Employee's Stress Profile
+Scheduling Past a team member's Stress Profile

 You can override this by clicking 'OK'.

 Max Hours Per Shift

 Max Hours Per Week

 CA Overtime 40hrs per week, 8hrs per day